-Add the lemon juice and the unpeeled garlic cloves to a blender + one full head of garlic cloves, unpeeled.
+Add the lemon juice and the unpeeled garlic cloves to a blender.

-Pulse them shortly about 15 times, until all the garlic gets crashed.
+Pulse them about 15 times until all the garlic gets crashed.

 Let them infuse for 15 mins.

-Start adding cold water one tbsp at a time and continue to mix until you get a soft, creamy texture.
+Start adding cold water one tablespoon at a time and continue to mix until you get a soft, creamy texture.

-Add salt to taste and one tsp of cumin.
+Add salt to taste and one teaspoon of cumin.

 This dressing can be easily stored in the fridge and lasts for at least one week.